-Includes lease commitments accrued in the consolidation and integration reserve as of December 31, 2010 as further described in Note 12.
+- Includes lease commitments accrued in the consolidation and integration reserve as of December 31, 2011 as further described in Note 12. - (2) A substantial portion of the sub-leases relate to restructuring lease obligations and are reflected in the consolidation and integration reserve as further described in Note 12.

-Rent expense for continuing operations (excluding consolidation and integration charges) incurred under operating leases was \$40.0 million, \$40.6 million and \$35.5 million for the years ended December 31, 2010, 2009 and 2008, respectively.
+Rent expense for continuing operations (excluding consolidation and integration charges) incurred under operating leases was \$38.8 million, \$39.8 million and \$40.5 million for the years ended December 31, 2011, 2010 and 2009, respectively.
 Rent expense does not necessarily reflect cash payments, as further described under "Operating Leases" in Note 1.